-Jersey is better known for its milk and potatoes than as a destination in its own right.
-Admittedly, it isn’t the most obvious place for a weekend trip.
-But that doesn’t make it any less deserving of one.
-This English island is close, convenient to get to, and brimming with clean beaches and crisp, coastal walks, making it a wonderful destination for a quick weekend getaway.
-At just five miles long and nine miles wide, it’s the perfect destination for walkers and hikers - particularly those with a predilection for rugged, rollercoaster trails dotted with hidden bays and inlets.
+Jersey is close, convenient to get to, and brimming with clean beaches and crisp, coastal walks, making it a wonderful destination for a quick weekend getaway.
+At just five miles long and nine miles wide, it’s perfect for walkers and hikers - particularly those with a predilection for rugged, rollercoaster trails dotted with hidden bays and inlets.

 Not only renowned for its natural marvels, holidays to Jersey are luxurious.
 From world-class spas begging you to relax to popping Champagne on lavish yachts while taking in stunning sunset views over the island and sipping the finest full-bodied glass of red from its extensive wine vineyards.